History of Simone Biles in Timeline

 In 1988, Daniela Silivaș was the last gymnast before Simone Biles to win a medal on every event at a single Olympics or World Championships.

-In 1991, Shannon Miller was the last American gymnast to qualify to the all-around and all four event finals before Simone Biles in 2013.
+In 1991, Shannon Miller was the first American gymnast to qualify to the all-around and all four event finals.

-In 1993, Shannon Miller was the American all-around champion.
+In 1993, Shannon Miller was World all-around champion.

-In 1994, Shannon Miller was the American all-around champion.
+In 1994, Shannon Miller was World all-around champion.

-On March 14, 1997, Simone Arianne Biles Owens was born.
-She would become an American artistic gymnast, the most decorated gymnast in history, and one of the greatest athletes of all time.
+On March 14, 1997, Simone Arianne Biles Owens (née Biles) was born.
+She is an American artistic gymnast and is the most decorated gymnast in history, with 11 Olympic medals and 30 World Championship medals.

 Others born on this day/year

-In 2000, Simone Biles's maternal grandfather, Ron Biles, and his second wife, Nellie Cayetano Biles, began temporarily caring for Simone and her siblings in Spring, Texas, after learning that the children were in foster care.
+In 2000, Simone Biles's maternal grandfather, Ron Biles, and his second wife, Nellie Cayetano Biles, began caring temporarily for Shanon's children, including Simone, in Spring, Texas.

-In 2001, Márta Károlyi took over the role of National Team Coordinator.
+In 2001, Márta Károlyi became the National Team Coordinator.

-In 2001, Svetlana Khorkina was the all-around champion.
+In 2001, Svetlana Khorkina was World all-around champion.

 2003: Adoption by Grandparents